docb/dbRackModules/README.md

   the output value is quantized according to the given step value.
 'Pat X' denotes 10V/X and is for CV addressing.
 - Each block can be randomized separately in the menu.

+### PLC
+This module does the same as PolyCon from Bogaudio but

+- It is thinner
+- The channels and ranges can be set in the menu.
+- The values stay the same if the range is changed and the values are still in the range.

 ### FLA and FFL
 FLA applies integer arithmetic to a CV signal.
 FLL applies integer bit operations to a CV signal.